SouthernMethodistUniversity/hpc_docs/docs/tutorials/navigating_jupyterlab.md

 - **To open project directories** located outside your home directory (/$HOME or users/username) in the File Browser, you will need to create a symlink.
   - Click the plus sign at the top of the File Browser to open a new Launcher tab.
   - Click the Terminal button to open a new Terminal tab.
-  - Copy and paste `ln -s "$ProjectDirectory" ~DirectoryOfLink` into the Terminal, replacing `$ProjectDirectory` with the path of your project directory and `DirectoryOfLink` with the desired position of the link in your $HOME directory.
+  - Copy and paste `ln -s "<project directory>" ~/<new directory name>` into the Terminal, replacing `<project directory>` with the path of your project directory and `/<new directory name>` with the desired position of the link in your $HOME directory.
 Press Enter.
   - Navigate to the path of the symlink.
-Click the refresh button in the top right corner of the File Browser ⟳ if required.
+Click the refresh button in the top right corner of the File Browser if required.

       <img src="../images/navigating_jupyterlab/refresh.jpg" height="100">

   - The project directory can now be opened in the File Browser by double clicking the symlink.

-### Code editing
+## Code editing

 Jupyter contains cells that can be run individually.
 These cells can run either markdown or the language of the Kernel visible in top right corner of a .ipynb document tab.
-Python3 comes already installed with Jupyter-Lab.
+Python3 comes already installed with JupyterLab.
 Cells can also contain Magic Commands that are outside the standard functionality of Python.
 - **To open a new notebook**:
-  - Click the plus sign next to the currently open tab on the right side of Jupyter-Lab in case there isn't a Launcher tab already open.
+  - Click the plus sign next to the currently open tab on the right side of JupyterLab in case there isn't a Launcher tab already open.

     <img src="../images/navigating_jupyterlab/open_launcher.jpg" height="100">